Gorilla Trekking in Uganda, Rwanda and Congo.

-With these apes sharing 98% of our genes, it’s possible that gorillas can get corona virus.
+With gorillas sharing 98% of human genes, it’s possible that gorillas can get corona virus.
 Gorillas can catch flu and other airborne diseases making Covid 19 a big threat to the survival of the gorillas.

 - Observe a distance of 7 meters away from the gorillas.

 - Age limit of 15 years or more stands.

 - You are allowed only 1 hour to see the gorillas